ProtocolONE/ptah-docs/content/docs/add-section.md

 ## Remove content from the page
 ***

-On hover over any object on the page, you can view a *Deletion icon* at the top-right object's corner.
+On hover over any object on the page, you can view the *Delete icon* on the top-right object's corner.

 ### Remove a section
 ***

 {{< hint >}}
-To remove a section, hover over and click on the *Deletion icon* on Preview Area or click the Bucket icon at the end of the section title on Settings Panel.
+To remove a section, hover over and click the *Delete icon* in Preview Area or click the Bucket icon at the end of the section title on Settings Panel.
 {{< /hint >}}

 TODO animation